paschermayr/ModelWrappers.jl/README.md

 This package is still highly experimental - suggestions and comments are always welcome!

 <!---
-# Citing ModelWrappers.jl
+# Citing Baytes.jl

-If you use ModelWrappers.jl for your own research, please consider citing the following publication: ...
+If you use Baytes.jl for your own research, please consider citing the following publication: ...
 -->